pytorch/tutorials/advanced_source/python_extension_autoload.rst

 integrate your out-of-tree extension with PyTorch using the autoloading mechanism.

-`habana_frameworks.torch`_ is a Python package that enables users to run PyTorch programs on Intel Gaudi via the PyTorch ``HPU`` device key.
+`habana_frameworks.torch`_ is a Python package that enables users to run PyTorch programs on Intel Gaudi by using the PyTorch ``HPU`` device key.

 .. _habana_frameworks.torch: https://docs.habana.ai/en/latest/PyTorch/Getting_Started_with_PyTorch_and_Gaudi/Getting_Started_with_PyTorch.html